Cognitive Behavioral Therapy (CBT)

 • Master of Arts (MA)

-Skilled in Person Centered Therapy, Motivational Interviewing, Dialectical Behavior Therapy
+Skilled in Person Centered Therapy, Motivational Interviewing, Dialectical Behavior Therapy, Exposure Response Prevention (ERP).

 Read Jenna's Profile